14 April 2025

 Middle East & Africa

-• How blended finance can support emerging market transactions
+• What role does blended finance play in emerging market transactions?

 • Specific examples of transactions that would not have happened without DFI involvement